Lemon Shortbread Cookies With Sea Salt

 • Parchment paper

-• Optional: Hand mixer – to cream the butter and sugar together.
+• Optional: Hand mixer or stand mixer – to cream the butter and sugar together.

 1. Combine butter and sugar together in a medium bowl using a hand mixer on medium speed or by stirring vigorously with a wooden spoon.